tayles/regex-to-mermaid/README.md

 | .NET                                         | .NET / C#      | 🚧 Limited support                                                                        |
 | Ruby                                         | Ruby           | 🚧 Limited support                                                                        |

+## Where can I use this?

+[GitHub supports Mermaid diagrams](https://github.blog/developer-skills/github/include-diagrams-markdown-files-mermaid/) in readme files, pull requests comments, and code reviews, making this a handy tool to visualise and collaborate on complex regex patterns in your codebase.

+The [Mermaid docs lists many other integrations](https://mermaid.js.org/ecosystem/integrations-community.html), meaning you can share your visualisations where you need.
+If something isn't natively supported, you can always [generate a PNG or SVG image](#image-generation).

+## Why?

+Regular expressions are powerful but often hard to read and understand, especially as they grow in complexity.
+Visualising regex patterns can make them more accessible, helping developers to quickly grasp their structure and logic.
+This can be particularly useful for:

+- 🎓 **Education** - Helping newcomers understand regex concepts visually
+- 📚 **Documentation** - Enhancing technical documentation with clear visual representations
+- 🤝 **Collaboration** - Facilitating discussions about regex patterns in code reviews or team meetings
+- 🐛 **Debugging** - Making it easier to spot errors or inefficiencies in regex patterns

+---

 ## Local Development

 This project uses [Bun](https://bun.sh).